September 21, 2017

 Emma Stone Valerie Faris and Jonathan Dayton | Battle of the Sexes

-Sports dramas injected with real-life progressive political movements involving race or gender are inherently compelling but are sometimes limited to formulaic good vs. bad conflicts devoid of much subtext.
+Sports dramas infused with real-life progressive political movements involving race or gender are inherently compelling but can sometimes fall back on formulaic good-versus-bad conflicts devoid of much subtext.
 Screenwriter Simon Beaufoy manages to condense the heavy-handed drama, King's own sexual discovery, and the personal struggles of all those involved with enough excitement and sentiment to make Battle of the Sexes altogether earnestly satisfying.

-Stone is just pitch perfect in embodying King's physicality and work ethic.
-She doesn't disappear into the role as much as she replicates her awkwardly charismatic tendencies perfectly.
+Stone is just pitch-perfect in embodying King's physicality and work ethic.
+She doesn't disappear into the role; she replicates her awkwardly charismatic tendencies perfectly.
 Carell seems naturally suited to effortlessly play the sort of well-meaning chauvinist clown more interested in gambling on his own success and fortune than saying anything about the women's movement.
-He provides just enough depth to make the over the top broadness of the figure still identifiable.
+He provides just enough depth to keep the figure's over-the-top broadness identifiable.

-Battle of the Sexes succeeds in economically dramatizing one of the most (in)famous real-life matches with the usual sports drama wrapped in a relevant historical political context.
+Battle of the Sexes succeeds in economically dramatizing one of the most (in)famous real-life matches, wrapped in a relevant historical and political context, while still feeling like a sports drama.
 Stone is exceptional, Carell is lively, and the tennis is great.
 It's truly impressive how they replicated the final, momentous match.
-Faris and Dayton use the period setting and people to make a fairly timeless biographical film about the characters responsible for progress in tennis.
+Faris and Dayton use the period setting and characters to make a fairly timeless biographical film about the figures responsible for tennis's progress.

 0 reactions: